 The amount of muscle he built up over many years is possible with the right genetics and supplement stack, which is where his Ph.D. would certainly come in handy.

 It’s possible for amateurs to use the same diet and training approach with years of dedication to achieve that physique.
-For anyone who wants to achieve natural gains and speed up the process a bit, I recommend trying these natural and legal steroid alternatives.
+For anyone who wants to achieve natural gains and speed up the process a bit, I recommend trying these natural and legal steroid alternatives for men.

 It’s based on legal and natural ingredients that seem to have given my clients and me a good boost of testosterone and overall physical and mental performance at the gym.